psmops/fdigest2/README.md

 A configuration file is required to be present if -c is used.

-You can use the -p option to specify a common path to the these files, overriding the default location.
-They will be accessed with their default names but in the specified location.

 If you specify -p in combination with -c, -o, or -m, the path specified with the -c, -o, or -m option takes precedence.
 That is, the path specified with -p is not joined with with a file name specified with -c, -o, or -m.

+The -o and -m options can also be used in a form of the digest2 command without input observations.
+With -o, the action is to get a fresh copy of obscode data from the MPC web site and store it to the specified file.
+With -m, the action is to read `digest2.model.csv` and write the binary equivalent to the specified file.

 ##
 ## 6. File formats